MatthewReece/cloud-list-app/README.md

 Resolution: The live CloudFront Domain Name was added to the "Allowed callback URLs" list within the Cognito User Pool's App Client settings, ensuring a successful and secure redirect upon successful user login.

-Run the application:

-npm run dev

-The application will be accessible at http://localhost:3000.